 Who we are

 Toronto Community Housing is the largest social housing provider in Canada and the second largest in North America.
-It provides homes to about 58,500 low and moderate-income households, including seniors, families, singles, refugees, recent immigrants to Canada and people with special needs.
+It provides homes to nearly 60,000 low and moderate-income households, including seniors, families, singles, refugees, recent immigrants to Canada and people with special needs.

 Our residents come from diverse backgrounds.
 This diversity includes age, education, language, sexual orientation, mental and physical disability, religion, ethnicity and race as well as increasing diversity in lifestyles and values.

 Our portfolio includes more than 2,200 buildings including high, mid, and low-rise apartments, and townhouses and houses.